TOP

 Tsavo West National Park

 The Tsavo West National Park forms part of one of the greatest wildlife conservancies on Earth.
 It is known for its Red Elephants and the legend of the Maneaters of Tsavo.
 Tsavo West forms one of the largest wildlife conservation areas on Earth and is one of the largest national parks in Kenya.
-The park has abundant wildlife, but due
+The park has abundant wildlife, but due to

 Thika World War Memorial Park